 Don’t let the “paycheck” in the name fool you into thinking you wouldn’t qualify for this forgivable loan.
 In fact, since you don’t have staff headcount, payroll, and benefits to calculate, your application process (for the loan and later for forgiveness) should be much simpler.

 As of December 27, 2020, Congress has approved additional funds for the PPP.
 Fundbox can help connect you with a PPP lender and assist you through the process.

-In essence, even as a sole proprietor, the PPP loan can provide you with funds equivalent to 2.5 months of net earnings you would have made — if it weren’t for the coronavirus/COVID-19 pandemic — based on a comparative period from 2019 (or the first 2.5 months of 2020 if your business began this year).
+Even as a sole proprietor, the PPP loan can provide you with funds equivalent to your pre-pandemic net earnings over 2.5 months (or 3.5 months if your business is in the food services or accommodations industry)—based on a comparative period from 2019 (or the first 2.5 months of 2020 if your business began in 2020).

-You can also use a portion of this loan to cover some operational expenses for your business (like business-related rent, utilities, or interest payments on a mortgage or other business loans).
+You can also use a portion of this loan to cover some operational expenses for your business (like business-related rent, utilities, or interest payments on a mortgage or other business loans, and certain business-related supplies or repairs).
 However, if you want to qualify for loan forgiveness, these operational expenses can only account for up to 40% of your total loan amount.

 How Much Can You Expect to Borrow?